U.S. Supreme Court overturns ban on bump stocks used in Las Vegas mass shooting

 Trump-era rule

 This case stems from a regulation set during the Trump administration, following the mass shooting in Las Vegas.
-A gunman used rifles outfitted with bump stocks to fire into a crowd at a music festival, killing 58 people and injuring more than 500.
+A gunman used rifles outfitted with bump stocks to fire into a crowd at a music festival, killing 58 people that night and two more who died of their injuries later, and injuring more than 500.

 The next year, the ATF issued the rule that concluded bump stocks are illegal machine guns.
 Anyone who owned or possessed a bump stock was required to either destroy the material or turn it in to the agency to avoid criminal penalties.